Member Clinical Innovations

-Advanced Illness Management (AIM), Brad Stuart, MD, Sutter Health
+Advanced Illness Management (AIM), Sutter Health

 The Advanced Illness Management (AIM) Program was created to help patients with advanced chronic illness experience better quality of life.
 AIM helps people with serious illness take control of their health, so they can stay independent and comfortable at home.

 AIM focuses care on people with advanced illness, which often involves more than one chronic diagnosis such as cancer, heart failure, or dementia.
 Their general health is declining and their care needs are increasing, as are unwanted emergency visits and hospitalizations.
 AIM helps them anticipate and prevent these health crises.